-We are working with a variety of German shipping companies, which allow taking passengers on their freight ships.
+We are working with a variety of mostly German shipping companies, which allow taking passengers on their freight ships.
 For this, we act as agents.
 You enter the contracts with the shipping companies.
 The various shipping companies each have different Terms and Conditions.

 On board there is a small variety of items for daily needs (such as soap, tooth paste, wine, beer, spirits and tobaccos).
 They can be purchased from the captain or steward for cash.
 Spirits and tobaccos are tax-free outside of the EU and therefore very cheap.
 On more and more vessels alcohol is not allowed.
 We state it in the voyage description.
 The store generally has fix opening hours, please ask on board.

 Smoking is allowed on most vessels.
 Please adjust to the habits on board.
 Every vessel has its own rules.
 Even though there would be enough water to out a fire: smoking inside the cabin is not allowed.
 In ports smoking on deck and in the port itself is not allowed.
 Never throw burning cigarettes over board!
 They can be blown back onto the ship by the wind.

 On larger vessels there is often a steward who cleans your cabin.
 Otherwise you are in charge of it.

 On most larger vessels there is a small swimming pool (ourdoors or indoors).
 It will be filled with sea water.
 Therefore water temperature and quality must be good.
 They are usually not filled close to shores.

 The vessels nowadays have satellite telephones and email.
 Generally the means of communication are reserved for the work aboard and can only be used by the passengers after arranging it and for short and important messages.
 The resulting cost have to be paid directly on board.
 On the larger vessels across the ocean, etc. there mostly is internet access for passengers and crew for sending and receiving email.